Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 Research has also found (13) an increase in thyroid antibodies with iodine supplementation.
 This just goes to show that what works for one person may not be right for another, even when it comes to natural treatments.

-The 5 Best supplements For Autoimmune Disease
+The 5 Best Supplements For Autoimmune Disease

-1. Vitamin A for immune system calming
+1. Vitamin A

 Food Medicine: True vitamin A, called retinol, is only found in animal products like fish, shellfish, fermented cod liver oil, liver, and butterfat from grass-fed cows.
 Plant carotenes, a precursor to vitamin A, are found in sweet potatoes and carrots but the conversion rate to the usable retinol is very weak.
 In fact, research suggests (17) that in healthy adults, just 3% of beta-carotene gets converted in a healthy adult.